-If you’re lucky enough to have older loved ones in your life, chances are at some point you will be called in to help them with a significant house move.
-Whether they're moving to be closer to you, downsizing, or moving into facilities better suited to their needs, it can be a huge task and one filled with a multitude of emotions for everyone involved.
+If you have older loved ones in your life, chances are at some point you will be called in to help them with a significant house move.
+Whether they're moving to be closer to a carer, downsizing, or shifting into facilities better suited to their needs, it can be a tricky and emotional task for everyone involved.

-The key things to remember is that you’ll need time to plan, and you’ll most likely need extra help.
+It's important to acknowledge that you’ll need time to plan, and you’ll most likely need extra help.
 With that in mind, we’ve put together a few basic tips to help make the process as stress-free and seamless as possible.

 Packing will be a lot easier if it’s been sorted and organised beforehand.
 As a rule, sorting can be grouped into four main categories and should be clearly labelled accordingly: 1.
 Moving, 2.
 Giving To Family/Friends 3.
 Selling/Donating 4.
 Throwing Out.